RenatoSGR/aksdeepdive/README.md

 ```

 ## 4. Installing unmanaged community nginx ingress controller

+#### What is an ingress?
+In Kubernetes, an ingress is an API object that manages external access to services within a cluster.
+It acts as a traffic controller, routing incoming requests to the appropriate services based on rules defined in the ingress resource.
+It provides a way to expose HTTP and HTTPS routes to services, enabling external access to applications running in the cluster.

 ```bash
 # install nginx ingress controller chart (https://github.com/kubernetes/ingress-nginx)
 helm install ingress-nginx ingress-nginx/ingress-nginx `